Cheesy Garlic Bread Stuffed Challah is the ultimate comfort food!

 - Roll the rectangle up tightly like a jelly roll starting from the long end.
 The form a spiral to make a round mound.
 Repeat with the other dough balls.

 - I like to bake each loaf on it's own cookie sheet because they spread.
-Carefully place the loaves on three parchment lined baking sheets, cover lightly with plastic wrap, and let it rise again for 1 ½ hours or until more than doubled in size.
+Carefully place the loaves on three parchment lined baking sheets, cover lightly with plastic wrap, and let it rise for another 45 minutes or so until it's light and fuffy looking (exact proofing timing for challah will depend on environmental conditions.)

 - Meanwhile, preheat oven to 350 degrees F. Whisk the last egg yolk with 1 tablespoon water and generously brush over challah.
 Repeat to have two coats.
 Sprinkle with seeds.
 Bake two at a time for 30-35 minutes, or until golden brown and with an internal temperature of 190 degrees F, rotating pans halfway through.
 If the challot start to brown too fast, cover with foil.